 The Tower for Families

-Her Majesty’s Royal Palace and Fortress of the Tower of London is living history and a must see sight if you’re visiting London with your family over Easter.
+Her Majesty’s Royal Palace and Fortress of the Tower of London is living history and a must see sight if you’re visiting London with your family.

 Our Blue Badge Guide, Clare McCoy offers guided tours of the tower and give us 8 reasons why families love visiting the Tower of London.